 Large purple, tulip-shaped flowers distinguish this deciduous, modest-sized magnolia which has long been under cultivation in Japan and China, whence it was brought to Europe in the 18th century.
 See it at the School of Education north courtyard and in front of Bechtel International Center.
-Another is on Lomita Mall near Serra Mall among the Viburnum; compare with the M. × soulangeana nearby.
+Another is on Lomita Mall near Serra Mall among the viburnum; compare with the M. × soulangeana nearby.

-Magnolia notes: M. × soulangeana, liliiflora, and stellata share the striking characteristic that flowering occurs in advance of the leaves (or sometimes with the earliest foliage) – often in February.
+M. × soulangeana, liliiflora, and stellata share the striking characteristic that flowering occurs in advance of the leaves (or sometimes with the earliest foliage) – often in February.
 For stellata, sepals and petals are pure white, usually 12 or more and 4 times as long as broad (each up to only about 1.5 cm. wide).
 Liliiflora and × soulangeana petals are wider.
-Liliiflora petals are dark purple, with 3 short, narrow sepals. × Soulangeana petals are broader still, pink to purple, lighter colored to white outside; its petaloid sepals vary from half as long as the petals to frequently nearly as long (in ours).
+Liliiflora petals are dark purple, with 3 short, narrow sepals.
+M. × Soulangeana petals are broader still, pink to purple, lighter colored to white outside; its petaloid sepals vary from half as long as the petals to frequently nearly as long (in ours).

 Name derivation: Magnolia – Pierre Magnol, 1638–1715, botanist of Montpellier.